Optimal execution and speculation with trade signals: The model

-Our model exhibits a direct link between price volatility and market liquidity because price volatility is determined by the arrival rate and the size of price changes which both depend on the liquidity in the market.
+Our model exhibits a direct link between price volatility and market liquidity because price volatility is determined by the arrival rate and the size of price changes, both of which depend on the liquidity in the market.
 More precisely, market liquidity affects the arrival rate of market orders, i.e., the arrival rate of price changes, through the dynamics as in \eqref{eq:dynamics_MO} and the size of price changes in \eqref{eq:dynamics_price} through the price impact function $I$ as in \eqref{eq:definition_I}.
 For instance, when liquidity in the market decreases, the arrival rate of market orders decreases and the size of the price impact of market orders increases.
-The next lemma makes this link between volatility and liquidity explicit and states an elasticity condition under which the volatility of prices decreases with market liquidity. \begin{lemma} The predictable quadratic variation of the price $P$ is given by
+The next lemma makes this link between volatility and liquidity explicit and states an elasticity condition under which the volatility of prices decreases with market liquidity, see \cite{PastorStambaugh:03} for empirical evidence of this negative relation between price volatility and liquidity. \begin{lemma} The predictable quadratic variation of the price $P$ is given by

 where

 The function in \eqref{eq:function_price_vola} is strictly decreasing in $\lambda$ under the elasticity condition